swiftlang/swift-evolution/proposals/0258-property-wrappers.md

 1. Via a value of the original property's type (e.g., `Int` in `@Lazy var
     foo: Int`, using the the property wrapper type's `init(initialValue:)` initializer.
-That initializer must have a single parameter of the same type as the `value` property (or be an `@autoclosure` thereof) and have the same access level as the property wrapper type itself.
+That initializer must have a single parameter of the same type as the `wrappedValue` property (or be an `@autoclosure` thereof) and have the same access level as the property wrapper type itself.
 When `init(initialValue:)` is present, is is always used for the initial value provided on the property